mikechao/tic-tac-toe-ai/docs/models-page-plan.md

 - [x] Define a `ModelProvider` interface that abstracts provider-specific detection, availability checking, and download orchestration so adding new built-in AI sources (Edge, Firefox, etc.) only requires implementing this interface.

 ## 2. Built-in AI Detection Hook
-- [x] Extend `GeminiProvider` to expose per-model state so download progress is centralized and accessible to both the models page and Arena components without requiring users to visit the models page first.
+- [x] Extend `BuiltInAIProvider` (formerly `GeminiProvider`) to expose per-model state so download progress is centralized and accessible to both the models page and Arena components without requiring users to visit the models page first.
-- [x] Create `useLocalModelAvailability(modelId, options)` as a thin wrapper around the extended `useGeminiContext()` to avoid duplicating status/progress/startDownload/retry logic.
+ - [x] Create `useLocalModelAvailability(modelId, options)` as a thin wrapper around the extended `useBuiltInAI()` to avoid duplicating status/progress/startDownload/retry logic.
 - [x] Implement feature detection (`typeof window !== 'undefined' && 'LanguageModel' in window`) and return `NotSupported` when missing.
 - [x] Wrap `LanguageModel.availability()` and store the status in state keyed by `ModelId`.
 - [x] Wire `LanguageModel.create({ monitor })` behind a user-gesture guard (`navigator.userActivation.isActive`) and expose a `startDownload()` callback.